The villagers of the coldest inhabited place on Earth adjust to unique challenges presented by day-to-day living.

 Besides the obvious issues of remoteness, the cold itself forces this village to be a simple place with few conveniences.
-Cars are hard to start with frozen axle grease and fuel tanks, unused pipes can freeze within 5 hours, batteries lose life at an alarming speed.
+Cars are hard to start with frozen axle grease and fuel tanks, unused pipes can freeze within five hours, and batteries lose life at an alarming speed.
 Pen ink freezes, anything less than fur fails at keeping the chill off, and electronics are all but useless.

 Perhaps one of the most difficult challenges facing these rugged people existing within “Stalin’s Death Ring” is the burial of their dead.
 With the ground in a state of permafrost, it takes several days to dig a grave, a strenuous task of lighting a bonfire for a few hours, then pushing the coals aside to dig a few inches, then starting another fire, and so on and so forth, until the hole is big enough to hold a coffin.

 While its appeal may be mostly due to the novelty of being in such a bizarre climate—there is very little to do in Oymyakon—it has a relatively successful tourism market.
 Area-specific activities such as reindeer hunts, ice fishing and the juxtaposition of enjoying the hot springs when the temperatures are in the minus-fifties are available to those who would like to experience this opposite of a tropical vacation spot.